palaa159/Docs/headware/01-Ultracortex.md

 ![image](../assets/images/UC_back.JPG)

+The Ultracortex is the evolution of the Spiderclaw.

 For the latest information on Ultracortex, the OpenBCI 3D-printed EEG headset, refer to the [Ultracortex Github repo](https://github.com/OpenBCI/Ultracortex).
 There you'll find the latest printable STLs, as well as documentation on how to print & assemble the headsets.

 Ultracotex Versions: